Jflinchum/discord-react-bot/README.md

 ## Current commands
 ```
-[!add/!a] [<url>/"Example String Here"] <name>
+[!add/!a] [<url>/"Example String Here"] <name> [<startTimeStamp>] [<stopTimeStamp>]
 - Adds the file to the local storage under the name given.
 If uploading an attachment, the url is not needed.
 Supports youtube urls for downloading mp3 files.
 To upload a string into a text file, wrap the string in quotation marks.
+Timestamps must be in seconds and only work for mp3/wav files.

 [!post/!p] <name>
 - Posts the file to the current channel.